9 Hidden Features in the WordPress Media Library Only Power Users Know

 The other way involves one extra step but ensures that the aspect ratio of the image stays intact.
 Enter the values for your preferred aspect ratio, press the shift key and adjust the selection box.

 The third way to crop an image using WordPress’ inbuilt tool is by manually entering the dimensions of the selection box.
 The dimensions must be entered in pixels.
 If your pixel estimation game is strong, you can use this last method to crop images.

 Does all of the above leave you a little confused?
 Don’t worry – WordPress has really handy tips to help you along the way.
 Whenever you’re at a loss, just hit one of the blue question marks for more information:

 Tip: If you have Smush installed on your site (even the free version of our Smush Pro image optimizer plugin has this feature), you can set dimensions to auto-crop all uploaded images.
 This feature is especially useful for photographers who may upload massive images, as they will save themselves a ton of server space.

 Scaling images is very important.
 In fact, one of the most common recommendations from Google PageSpeed insights is to “properly size images.”

 Ideally, your page should never serve images that are larger than the version that’s rendered on the user’s screen.
 Anything larger … just results in wasted bytes and slows down page load time.

 Scaling images in WordPress is a lot simpler than cropping and resizing them manually.
 All you have to do is enter either a new width or height (the other will adjust to keep the ratio correct) and click Scale.
 Yes, it really is that simple.

 The only downside of scaling is that you can only scale down.
 Scaling up would ruin the pixel density.
-If you accidently scale your image down to a miniscule size then instead of re-uploading it, press the Undo button and have a go at it again.
+If you accidentally scale your image down to a miniscule size, there’s no need to re-upload the image – just press the Undo button and have another go.